AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

       We'll see more in :doc:`cluster-shell`.

-.. exercise:: (optional, Aalto only) Connecting-3: check your default shell
+.. exercise:: Connecting-3: (optional, Aalto only) Check your default shell

    Check what your default shell is: ``echo $SHELL``.
 If it doesn't say ``/bin/bash``, go ahead and change your shell to bash if it's